iEngage/java-sdk/docs/GroupApi.md

 Create group

 This service allows a user to create a group.
 The following fields(key:value) are required to be present in the Group JSON object.
-Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API.&lt;/br&gt;&lt;b&gt;Required fields &lt;/br&gt;1. association &lt;/br&gt;2. groupName &lt;/br&gt;3. description &lt;/br&gt;4. managerId [1,2,..] &lt;/br&gt;5. accessType &lt;/br&gt;
+Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API. **Required fields**      1. association      2. groupName      3. description      4. managerId [1,2,..]
+5. accessType

 ### Example
 ```java